Former UBS executive found not guilty in U.S. tax cheating trial

 The verdict was a major setback to the U.S. Justice Department which spent six years seeking to prosecute Weil, including extraditing him from Italy last year.

-The defense team jumped up in joy as the verdict was read.
+The defence team jumped up in joy as the verdict was read.
 Weil, 54, held his sobbing wife in a lengthy embrace.

 "The jury sent a strong message to the government.
 This case should never have been brought," said Weil's lawyer, Matthew Menchel.